-Smoking can lead to ailments in many parts of the body, but the throat is particularly vulnerable.
-Each time tobacco smoke is inhaled, the throat is exposed to more than 7,000 chemicals, according to a 2010 report from the U.S. Surgeon General.
-Of that frightening array of chemicals, roughly 70 are known to cause cancer and hundreds of others are toxic.
+Smoking can lead to illness in many parts of your body, but your throat is particularly vulnerable.
+Each time tobacco smoke is inhaled, the throat is exposed to more than 7,000 chemicals, notes a 2010 report from the U.S. Surgeon General.
+Of those chemicals, roughly 70 are known to cause cancer and hundreds of others are toxic.
 The effects of smoking on the throat range from minor irritation to cancer.

-Any kind of smoke can irritate the throat tissues, but inhaling cigarette smoke is particularly harmful.
-When a person puffs on a cigarette, the inhaled smoke irritates the throat tissues due to the heat as well as the many gases and fine particles it contains.
-Formaldehyde and acrolein are primary irritants in tobacco smoke.
-Even small amounts of these byproducts of burning tobacco can cause irritation of the throat as well as the lining of the nose and the eyes.
+Any kind of smoke can irritate the throat tissues, and exposure to tobacco smoke is frequently to blame.
+An article published in 1982 in the "American Journal of Public Health" identifies formaldehyde and acrolein as primary irritants in tobacco smoke.
+Even small amounts of these byproducts of burning tobacco can cause irritation.
 Tobacco smoke contains far beyond the acceptable safe threshold for both of these chemicals.
-Smoking low-tar cigarettes does not decrease the level of throat irritation experienced by those who smoke.
-Smokers often experience persistent throat soreness and increased secretions, leading to frequent throat-clearing.
+The authors note that smoking "low-tar" cigarettes does not decrease the level of throat irritation experienced by those who smoke.

-Smokers are at greatly increased risk for cancer of the lips, tongue, mouth, throat and larynx, or voice box.
-A 2017 American Cancer Society report states that approximately 30,400 Americans are diagnosed with cancer of the throat or larynx each year.
+Smokers are at greatly increased risk for cancer of the lips, tongue, mouth, throat and larynx.
+According to a 2013 report from the American Cancer Society, approximately 26,000 Americans are diagnosed with cancer of the throat or larynx each year.
 All forms of tobacco use increase the risk for developing these cancers.
-Heavy alcohol use compounds the risk of throat and laryngeal cancer.
-Men are affected by these cancers more frequently than women, although women can and do develop throat and laryngeal cancer.
-Early detection remains a critical factor in long-term survival with cancer of the throat or larynx.
+Although 5-year survival rates for cancer of the mouth and throat have improved since 1975, the rate for laryngeal cancer has remained largely unchanged.
+Early detection remains a critical factor in long-term survival with cancers of the mouth, throat and larynx.